 Steps to Fix an iPhone Stuck in a Boot Loop

-Step 2: Connect your device to your computer and wait for iMyFone to recognize it.
+Step 2: Connect your iPhone to your computer and wait for iMyFone to recognize it.

-Step 4: Start the repair process, which only takes a few minutes.
+Step 4: After downloading and verifying firmware package, the program will start the repair process, which only takes a few minutes.
 Now, your iPhone will be back to the normal mode, and will work just as you wanted it to.